Spiritual Fasting – Unveiling the Religious Perspective

 2. Religious Context

 Fasting has long been a powerful spiritual practice, steeped in religious tradition.
 But what are the benefits of spiritual fasting?
-By looking at the religious context of this ancient practice, we can better understand why fasting is a significant spiritual and sacred practice for centuries.
+By looking at the religious context of this ancient practice, we can better understand why fasting has been a significant spiritual and sacred practice for centuries.

 While its most powerful effects may be spiritual in nature, it’s important to recognize the physical benefits of fasting that make it a viable wellness practice.
 ‘Power fasting’ can be a powerful tool in one’s journey toward spiritual awakening.